 The arguments to cfd are the same as in the serial case, with the scale factor now setting the size of the overall grid (which will be decomposed into smaller subgrids).
 Varying the number of processes and scale factor allows us to investigate Amdahl's and Gustafson's laws.
 The number of iterations is not particularly important as we are interested in the time per iteration.
 You can increase the number of iterations to ensure that the code does not run too fast on large numbers of processes, or decrease it so it is not too slow for large problem sizes.
-Two things to note:
+Three things to note:

-- The code assumes the problem size decomposes exactly onto the process grid.
+- For more than 24 processes (the size of a single node) then you will need to select multiple nodes, e.g for 96 processes then specify: #PBS -l select=1 - The code assumes the problem size decomposes exactly onto the process grid.
 If this is not the case (e.g. scale factor = 2 with 7 processes, since 7 is not a divisor of 64) it will complain and exit. - Again if the output picture looks strange then you may not have used a sufficient number of iterations to converge to the solution.
 This is not a problem in terms of the performance figures, but it is worth running with more iterations just to check that the code is functioning correctly